stanley-fork/sol-1/minipro/README.md

 ## Prerequisites

 You'll need some sort of Linux or MacOS machine.
 Other Unices may work, though that is untested.
 You will need version 1.0.16 or greater of libusb.
+Earlier versions may work, but are untested.

 ## Installation on Linux